-INVESTIGATING SCIENCE \square HSC \square × Board Endorsed Course Category A 1 Unit X V × \square Content Endorsed Course Category B ATAR 2 Unit
+INVESTIGATING SCIENCE $oldsymbol{ abla}$ \square × Board Endorsed Course Category A HSC 1 Unit × V × Content Endorsed Course Category B ATAR 2 Unit Course contribution: Nil

 Students studying Investigating Science will gain an understanding of the role of science and scientists in our everyday lives.
 The course is focused on developing the Working Scientifically skills, as they provide a foundation for students to value investigation, solve problems, develop and communicate evidence-based arguments, and make informed decisions.
 It promotes active inquiry and explores key concepts, models and phenomena, while drawing and building on the knowledge, understanding, skills, values and attitudes gained in Science Stage 5.